Tax tips every Canadian should know

 Although…after chatting with Neal quite a bit over the last few months, he’s really not that grumpy.
 He just strongly believes, not unlike many Canadians mind you, there are significant flaws and massive, unnecessary complexities when it comes to our Canadian tax system.

-He wrote his book to drive some of that change, and vent about it, and better still you can check out his site to sign a worthy petition about that tax system reform – at no cost to you and everything to gain!
+He wrote his book to drive some of that change, and vent about it, and better still you can sign a worthy petition about that tax system reform below – at no cost to you and everything to gain!

 Welcome back to the site Neal!